TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic environments: Software description

-TaBSA--- the framework for Training and Benchmarking Scheduling Algorithms is a metamodel that, by configuration, gives a specific benchmarking system named TaBSA System.
+TaBSA--- the framework for Training and Benchmarking Scheduling Algorithms bases on a metamodel that, by application, gives a specific benchmarking system named TaBSA System.
 The TaBSA System is organised in a way presented in the SysML block definition diagram in \Fig{fig:smit_system_stereotyped_bdd}.
-The diagram is the part of the metamodel for the variety of particular TaBSA System configurations (realisations).
-For each block, a dedicated stereotype was introduced to simplify the specification of these realisations.
-The TaBSA System addresses the use cases [UCX] from \Fig{fig:use-case}, by, a.o., reflecting the entities from these use cases as dedicated stereotypes: \StTabsaSystem{} -- [UC1] and [UC2], \StScenario{} -- [UC1.2], \StRobot{} -- [UC1.2.1], \StTask{} -- [UC1.2.2], \StEnvironment{} -- [UC1.2.3], \StDecAgent{} -- [UC1.3], \StEvalFunction{} -- [UC1.4].

 All system elements that can constitute the variety of configurations are composed (filled rhombus) into \StTabsaSystem{}.
 The set of the elements for the current configuration (it addresses configurability) of the system is represented by the aggregations (empty rhombus) into the corresponding blocks.